top of page

 What are Mites?

-Cousins to ticks and spiders, mites are arthropods (invertebrate animals that possess an exoskeleton, segmented body, and paired jointed legs).
-Typically, mites feed on dead plant material and other insects; however, some prefer to latch onto animal hosts.
-Mites crawl on the skin of animals and burrow in to lay their eggs, which sets off an allergic reaction that causes the animal to scratch.
-Sarcoptic mites and chorioptic mites are most common in alpacas.
+Cousins to ticks and spiders, mites are arthropods (invertebrate animals that possess an exoskeleton, segmented body & paired jointed legs).
+Typically, mites feed on dead plant material & other insects; however, some prefer to latch onto animal hosts.
+Mites crawl on the skin of animals & burrow in to lay their eggs, which sets off an allergic reaction that causes the animal to scratch.
+Sarcoptic mites & chorioptic mites are most common in alpacas, but Psoroptic & Demodecosis mites are known to exist.

 What are the Symptoms of Mites?